 Apply for a Carbon Control Systems Trading License in Dubai

 As the UAE accelerates its net-zero commitments and positions itself as a global clean-technology hub, demand for carbon control systems is rising sharply across the Gulf region.
-Obtaining a Carbon Control Systems Trading Licence (Activity Code 4773.58) at Dubai South Business Hub Free Zone gives traders a cost-efficient, 100% foreign-owned base to supply, import, and re-export emissions management equipment across the Middle East, Africa, and Asia.
+Obtaining a Carbon Control Systems Trading License (Activity Code 4773.58) at Dubai South Business Hub Free Zone gives traders a cost-efficient, 100% foreign-owned base to supply, import, and re-export emissions management equipment across the Middle East, Africa, and Asia.

 Key Stats at a Glance

-Activity Code: 4773.58 | Licence Type: Trading | Category: Trading
+Activity Code: 4773.58 | License Type: Trading | Category: Trading

 Free Zone: Dubai South Business Hub